Listen to this blog as a podcast:

 Is he/she opposed to you wearing the same color as the bride’s or groom’s mother?
 Would the other mother object to you wearing the same color?
 These are questions that can easily be asked and answered.
 When having this conversation it may be worth noting that not all gowns will look or photograph the same as material, embellishments and dyes vary even if they are technically the same color.

-We’ve all seen pictures of models who look like perfection any online ads.
+There are other reasons as well not to order online.
 Have you ever ordered and realized it looks nothing like the picture, it looks nothing like that on you, and it was just a complete waste of time?
 Now you are trying to return it and start over.

 We have customers who come in panicked after their online order attempt didn’t work out so well.
 Many people assume that they can do full returns easily on dresses they don’t like.
 Sadly, they find out too late that the online retailer won’t refund their money or will only offer online credit.
-Or the item they wish to return has to be shipped overseas to the manufacturer and they are forced to pay shipping fees that exceed the cost of the item.

 Another major issue with online shopping is poor quality or items not matching the photos presented.
 Recently a customer came in looking for a gown in a panic because the gown she thought she was getting wouldn’t arrive on time for her wedding.
 She found an amazing gown with us, but sent us this photo when the gown finally arrived – 3 weeks late.